 The proposed approach is based on the assumption that the agents are identically distributed and the learning process is independent.
 Hence, this framework is expected to be more suitable for independent games, in which the agents share a common environment and have similar abilities, and their contributions to the goal are additive.
 So we expect a degradation of performance for asymmetric heterogeneous agents games, or there are complex coupling effects between multiple agents.
 Also, we assume all neighbors' states are fully observable.
 Thus, our method cannot be used to intent recognition or agnostic opponent modeling [53].
-It lacks the ability to infer other agents' intentions or infer their goals is still a big challenge.
+It lacks the ability to infer other agents' goals.
+In a large-scale environment, how to model other agents' intentions or infer their goals is still a big challenge.